 Budgeting is one of the most important things to do when planning a holiday.
 Follow 7 guides to prepare your budget to enjoy Phuket without spending too much.

 Nowadays, it seems like everyone and their parents have travelled abroad, whether to see far away relatives or even to check out exotic destinations like Phuket.
 The advent of low-cost airlines has also helped a lot of people travel abroad easier.
 The strength of Singaporean passport also helps, with hundreds of countries allowing Singaporean passport holders to enter without a visa or with visa on arrival.
-The list includes Thailand, which makes Phuket extremely attractive for Singaporean travelers.
+The list includes Thailand, which makes Phuket extremely attractive for Singaporean travellers.
 Not far from home, you are into a great vacation, with countless day and night activities to try.

 However, going abroad is not as easy as it sounds, especially for beginner travellers.
 There are a lot of things to consider, one of them is the budget.
 If you don’t budget your overseas trip accordingly, you will be shocked by your credit card bill at the end of the month or become strapped out of cash in the foreign country you visit.
 No one likes either situation, of course, so proper planning is necessary for a silky-smooth travel experience.
-Better safe than sorry, lah!
+Better safe than sorry!

 Wondering what the tips for budget travelling are?
 We have compiled these 7 tips from veteran nomads and frequent travellers alike.
 These budgeting tips will help you travel easier without breaking your wallet.
 Read on to know more.